ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-migration.md

 That deletion continued into the hot loop.
 Lookahead selection stopped asking whether an old subtree could replace fresh lexing.
-The special path for breaking a reusable parent back into stack entries disappeared, as did the incremental-only reduction path and the pending-link metadata it required in the GLR stack.
+The special path for breaking a reusable parent back into stack entries disappeared, as did the incremental-only reduction path and the extra bookkeeping it required in the GLR stack.
 Fresh lexing and one ordinary reduction ownership path became the only way through the parser.